 Like we said, Janmashtami is about the birth of Krishna, so many homes have miniature cradles or jhulas to celebrate the occasion.
 The Craft Therapy has a cute Jhula craft, made colorful with bright colored fabric.
 Get the older kids to make the craft while the younger ones can take turns swinging it!

 Looking for a way to keep the kids occupied while you go about your preparations?
 Hand them some Krishna-themed coloring pages, which you can download and print for free from Family Holiday.
-There are many to choose from, so you can be sure to keep the kids busy for a while!
+There are many to choose from, so you can be sure to keep the kids busy for a while with these Janmashtami activities.

 Kids these days are rarely seen without a device in their hands, so why not use it to their advantage?
 Artsy Craftsy Mom has a lovely series of mythology-based books, one of which is about Krishna.
 Download the book on your device and let the kids turn screen time into reading time!

 Kids in a Krishna costume always look adorable – the younger they are, the cuter they look!
 You can either buy a full costume for your child, but it’s quite easy to put together one by yourself.
 Just follow our tips to make sure that you don’t miss out on the details and that the costume is comfortable for very young children.

 You can’t have a Krishna costume without a crown!
 Join your little Krishna to make a cute little crown, by following the instructions at Artsy Craftsy Mom.
 You can also embellish it any way you like and make it as shiny as possible!

 If your kids are fond of playing with playdough, let them fashion together a little Krishna doll from air drying or oven baked clay.
 Once it’s dried, you or the older kids can paint it and add little bits of fabrics and other shiny embellishments to make it a complete Krishna, as shown in Canavasium.